 49. The advanced industrial economies can make a number of major contributions to the long-run development of the developing countries.
 By sustaining economic growth and price stability, we can offer stable, growing markets and sources of capital for the developing world.
 By providing financial and technical support to developing countries undertaking genuine political and economic reform, we can reinforce their ongoing liberalization.
 The industrialized nations should continue to make efforts to enhance their development aid and other forms of assistance to the developing countries, including reinforcing the effectiveness of the aid.

 50. In the developing world, there is a growing acceptance of the view that growth can be encouraged by a stable macroeconomic framework, sectoral reform to provide more competition, and an opening of markets.
 Open, democratic, and accountable political systems are important ingredients in the effective and equitable operation of market-oriented economies.

 51. Important contributions to a hospitable investment climate can be made by the protection of intellectual property, and by liberalization of investment regimes, including transparent and equitable investment rules, and equality of treatment for foreign and domestic investors.

 52. The recent Enterprise for the Americas initiative announced by the U.S. President will support and encourage more market-oriented policies in Latin America and the Caribbean.
-We believe that such U.S. efforts hold great promise for the region and will help improve prospects for sustained growth in the Americas through the encouragement of trade, open investment regimes, the reduction of U.S. bilateral concessional debt and the use of debt-for-equity and [debt-for-]nature swaps.
+We believe that such U.S. efforts hold great promise for the region and will help improve prospects for sustained growth in the Americas through the encouragement of trade, open investment regimes, the reduction of U.S. bilateral concessional debt and the use of debt-for-equity and -nature swaps.